What is a Soffit Vent? Your Complete Guide to Attic Ventilation [2026]

-Soffit vents are essential components installed in your roof's eaves that ensure proper airflow to your attic.
+A soffit vent is a key component of a roof ventilation system installed in your roof’s eaves, bringing fresh air into the attic for healthy, effective attic ventilation.
 They help prevent heat buildup and moisture issues, contributing to a healthier, more energy-efficient home.

 Get a Free Quote